iamsubhrajit10/Parallel-Distributed-Systems/Assignment-0/readme.md

 ```

 # Execute binary compiled file
-Please find the 'opitmizedOutput' file to be on a linux environment.
+Please find the 'opitmizedOutput' file to be executed on a linux environment.